vsedov/PoloVim/README.md

 - `Plug` -> `Dein` -> `Lua-Packer`
   Change to Lua-Packer does not
   decrease startup time as Plug -> Dein.
 But still about 80ms faster for Golang codes loading.
-  If you interested in Dein version, Please refer to [Dein](https://github.com/ray-x/dotfiles/tree/nvim-comple).
-  This was the last Dein/Packer dual supports version I have (init.vim has a flag to choose).
-  ATM, minium support for vim.
-Most plugins only works under neovim 0.5.0+.

   I followed Raphael(a.k.a glepnir) https://github.com/glepnir/nvim dotfiles.
 He provides a good wrapper for Packer.
 I have an `overwrite` folder which will override the settings.
 Also, lots of changes in modules/plugins.